haiku/website/content/blog/zardshard/2023-05-05_[gsoc_2023]_plans_for_improving_icon-o-matic.md

 ## Conclusion

 A big thank you to Google for hosting GSoC and all the work they put into it.
 Were it not for them, I would not be here today.
 I would also like to thank my mentors, PulkoMandy and Humdinger.
-You have been doing a great job so far!
+Looking forward to working with you!